yugaomath/Prox-PINNs/README.md

 In the main directory, several example scripts are available to guide you through solving a problem.
 Follow these steps:

-- Import the Problem and Solver, e.g. ,
+- Import the problem and solver, e.g. ,

   ```
   from Solvers.DL4EVI_1d_Obstacle import Solver